otremblay/gobot/README.md

 ```
 import (
-	"github.com/seedboxtech/xmppbot"
+	"github.com/gabeguz/xmppbot"
 )
 ```

-And then implement 2 exported methods so that you conform to the seedbotplugin interface:
+And then implement 2 exported methods so that you conform to the gobotplugin interface:

 ```
 type MyPlugin struct {}